 OFPRA can decide to prioritise the processing of a claim from a vulnerable applicant having special reception or procedural needs.

 Similarly, OFPRA can decide not to process the claim under the Accelerated Procedure on the basis of vulnerability or the specific needs of the applicant.
 Yet, no more than 24 claims (0.06%) were exempted from the accelerated procedure out of a total of 37,759 claims accelerated in 2018.
+An improvement was noted in 2019, when OFPRA rechannelled 206 cases into the regular procedure out of a total of 40,677 cases processed in the accelerated procedure.
+More recent statistics on the year 2020 were not available at the time of writing of this report.

 In addition, three grounds for placing an asylum seeker under the accelerated procedure may not applied to unaccompanied children: (a) use of false identity or travel documents or false information; (b) reasons unrelated to international protection; and (c) manifestly contradictory or incoherent information, or statements that are clearly contradicted by country of origin information.